mjamin200/Deep-Learning/README.md

 The third problem involves classification using Support Vector Machines (SVM) with different kernel functions (linear, RBF, and polynomial).
 The dataset used for this problem is the Heart Disease Dataset.

-## Acknowledgments

-Give credit to any resources, libraries, or individuals who contributed to your assignment.

 ## Contact

 Email: M.j.amin200@gmail.com